Financing Your Graduate Education

 Alternative/Private Loans

 Alternative/Private loan lenders use different types of financing components to determine what your interest rate will be.
 They may lack the deferment and forbearance options for residency that many federal loan programs offer.
 These loans may charge fees.
 Most Alternative/Private Loans have no interest rate cap, so these loans may tend to be more expensive than the Graduate PLUS loans in the long term.
-Alternative/private loans are not eligible to be considered part of the borrower's total educational debt in calculating eligibility for the Economic Hardship Deferment.

 To make an informed decision, it is helpful to know historical trends of those rates, so we have included the links to Forecasts and Bankrates below.